 Chamomile, one of the most popular tea herbs, is simple to grow and looks beautiful in a garden or window box.
 Its pretty daisy-looking flowers have a sweet apple-like aroma that is good for attracting bees.
 There are two main kinds of chamomile that folks grow.
-German chamomile, an annual that can grow up to two feet tall, and Roman chamomile, a perennial that grows to be about 4-12 inches tall.
+German chamomile, an annual that can grow up to two feet tall, and Roman chamomile, a perennial that grows to be about 4–12 inches tall.
 Because Roman chamomile grows out, rather than up, it makes an attractive and effective ground cover.
 Both varieties can be used for tea.
 Like many other herbs, chamomile loves full sunlight and prefers well-drained soil.
-Chamomile will grow just about anywhere, but does not like very hot temperatures (above 98 degrees) for very long.
+Chamomile will grow just about anywhere but does not like very hot temperatures (above 98 degrees) for very long.
 If chamomile is prepared as an infusion, it can to help to calm the nerves and relieve stomach upsets.
 It can also be used to help relieve colic in small children.
 To use chamomile for tea, harvest the flowers early in the morning, when young and just opening.
 Deadhead often to promote constant blooms.
-If growing the perrenial kind, cut it back in the fall to prevent woodiness next season and cover it with mulch to protect it from winter weather.
+If growing the perennial kind, cut it back in the fall to prevent woodiness next season and cover it with mulch to protect it from winter weather.
 To make tea, steep about 1 tablespoon of fresh flower heads — or 2 teaspoons, if dried — in one cup of boiling water.
 Steep the blossoms for five to ten minutes.
 Sip and relax!

 Known as the “heart’s delight” in southern Europe, and used medicinally by the Greeks nearly 2,000 years ago, lemon balm makes a soothing hot tea or a cooling tea sweetened with honey.
 Lemon balm, like many other plants in the mint family, is easy to grow just about anywhere.
 Caution, though, lemon balm will spread!
-If you are planning to grow it in your own garden you may want to keep it contained in a small planter box, or a pot buried in the ground.
+If you are planning to grow it in your own garden you may want to keep it contained in a small planter box or a pot buried in the ground.
 It can also grow in a pot aboveground.
-If growing in a pot, make sure to prune often so its leaf stock matches the root stock.
+If growing in a pot, make sure to prune often so its leaf stock matches the rootstock.
 Lemon balm prefers full sun with some midday shade and grows well in moist soil.
 Lemon balm leaves can be harvested anytime, but the flavor tends to be best right when flowers begin to open.
 For a tea, infuse a few leaves in boiling water and let steep for 2-5 minutes.
-Cool tea and and honey for sweetener (add honey when tea is still hot).
+Cool tea and honey for sweetener (add honey when the tea is still hot).
 Similarly to chamomile, lemon balm helps calm the nerves and uplift the spirit.
 It is also used to provide relief from bronchial systems, colds, and headaches.

 An herb with a beautiful and fresh scent, lavender has a number of uses beyond herbal tea.
 It can be used an insect-repellent, added to bathwater, stitched into pillows and spread throughout a garden to create a lovely purple haze across the landscape.
 There are many varieties of lavender to choose from, the most popular being lavender officinalis and lavender spica.
 All lavender prefer similar growing conditions.
 A sunny open area for growing helps to discourage fungus and lets lavender grow tall freely.
 Your soil will need to be very well drained, perhaps even bordering on sandy.
 Some lime content also helps.
-Lavender can be grown in containers, but tends to do better in a garden space.
+Lavender can be grown in containers but tends to do better in a garden space.
 Seeds should be sown in late summer or autumn.
 You can divide and plant in the autumn, as well.
 To harvest, gather flowering stems just as the flowers begin to open.
-Leaves can be picked any time.
-To make a tea, infuse about 2 tablespoons of fresh flowers — or 4 teaspoons dried — into boiling water and steep 2- 5minutes.
+Leaves can be picked at any time.
+To make a tea, infuse about 2 tablespoons of fresh flowers —or 4 teaspoons dried—into boiling water and steep 2- 5minutes.
 Lavender tea is helpful for soothing headaches, calming nerves, and for preventing fainting and dizziness.

 For some delicious herbal tea recipes see below: